 Trivia night is a great idea for keeping your kids, especially teens, entertained.
 But you need to be on top of pop culture references, movies, series, comics, and songs that they listen to.
 To help you, here are some trivia questions for teens that you could use to your advantage.
 You could have rounds that start easy and get progressively harder.
 Every time they lose a trivia question, they have to do a chore.
 But every time they win the game, they get a special prize – something they really want.
-It will be fun for your teens, and it makes for a great family bonding experience!
+It will be quite an entertainment for your teens, and it makes for a great family bonding experience!
 Scroll down and check out these 100 trivia questions to get you started.

 In This Article

 Best Trivia Questions For Teens

 - What is the rarest blood type?

 - “For every action, there is an equal and opposite reaction.”
 Which of Newton’s Laws states this?